microhq/trace-web/README.md

 # Trace Web

-The trace web is a dashboard for the platform trace-srv.
+The trace web is a dashboard for the trace service.

 ## Getting started